Vardhan-R/TL-Glow-Curve-Deconvolution/README.md

-# TL-Glow-Curve-Deconvolution
+# TL Glow Curve Deconvolution

-Thermoluminescence Glow Curve Deconvolution
+Thermoluminescence glow curve deconvolution by minimising the figure of merit using numerical methods.